 Should you buy the Amazon Echo Dot (4th Generation)?

 The very short answer is that, yes, the Amazon Echo Dot (4th Generation) is well worth buying.
 Nicer-looking and better sounding than the old Echo Dot (3rd Generation), this is a worthy upgrade on last year’s speakers.
 It’s also a better overall speaker than Google’s competition, the Nest Mini.
+Although, if you need a larger speaker, check out our selection of the best smart speakers.

 There are a couple of caveats, though.
 If you have last year’s Echo Dot (3rd Generation), this year’s not a massive upgrade and I’d stick with the older generation.
 And, if you’d benefit from having a clock as well, the Echo Dot with Clock (4th Generation) is a great choice.